The Red Husky, also known as the red Siberian Husky, is renowned for its mischievous nature, drive, and energy.

 The average lifespan of the Red Huskies is between 12 and 14 years.

 They were bred mostly for sled-pulling and are suitable for owners who know how to handle them.
-They come in a variety of colors, including red and copper to sable.
+They come in various colors, including red and copper to sable.

 They have a loyal and stubborn streak and are also hard workers, playful and friendly.